square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

 ## Test data

-In order to explore the full features of this sample application, you are expected to have existing customers with cards on file associated with your seller's account.
+To explore the full features of this sample application, you are expected to have existing customers with cards on file associated with your seller's account.

 If you configured your `.env` file to run in the `sandbox` environment, you will be able to create new customers and cards on file for each customer directly in the UI.
-In order to protect your `production` data, these features are disabled if you choose to run the application using the `production` environment.
+To protect your `production` data, these features are disabled if you choose to run the application using the `production` environment.

-You may also reset test data created by the sample app by clicking on the reset link on the login page.
+You may also reset test data created by the sample app by clicking on the _Reset now_ link at the bottom of the login page.

 ## Project organization